youngser/TwoTruth/README.md

 ## Data

-Here we make available the connectome data used for our illustration:
+Here we make available the connectome data used in our paper:
 114 graphs, and for each graph every vertex has a {Left,Right} label and a {Gray,White} label.

 NB:
 This is not meant to be a finding of neurscientific significance; rather, this is an illustration of our ‘Two Truths’ phenomenon.
-As such, we consider the largest connected component of binarized versions of the connectomes.
+As such, we consider binarized versions of the largest connected component of the graphs.
 (The original diffusion MRI connectomes are symmetric, hollow, and weighted.)

-The $m=114$ binary symmetric hollow graphs on $n \approx 40,000$ vertices and associated vertex label attributes can be downloaded as an R object:
+The $m=114$ adjacency matrices on $n \approx 40,000$ vertices and associated vertex label attributes can be downloaded as an R object.
+NB: 8GB!

 ```r